GluuFederation/docs-oxd-prod/3.1.4/sources/index.md

 The oxd source code is [available on GitHub](https://github.com/GluuFederation/oxd).

 ## Support
 Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
-In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!

-If your organization needs guaranteed response times, private support, and priority access to our support and development team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).
-You can [schedule a meeting](https://gluu.org/booking) with us to discuss and move forward with purchasing a support contract.
+If you need guaranteed response times, private support, and priority access to our team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).

 ## FAQ